Wamoya/bash_scripts/README.md

 2. **Bash:**

 You might find this an interesting read if you are a beginner in some of these areas since it may be useful to get an example of an starting path.
+Specially if you are a beginner with bash-scripting, it will be a nice excercise to try to reverse engineer these scripts.

 ## My process
 What I'm doing is to use my personal computer for whatever and slowly automating some processes that I may find repetitive and/or tedious.
 After locating them, I try to solve them through a custom bash script, and then I make sure to add some `aliases` for using them.